pouyasattari/Cuda-GPU-fibonacci-Parallel-Programming-project/README.md

 ~Thrust Sorting Algorithm :
 Thrust Sort + Transformation Time: 0.033 ms
 ```
-**Worth noting is that manual sortings are run on the CPU, while sorting algorithms by the Thrust library run on the GPU.**
+**Worth noting is that manual sortings are run on the CPU while sorting algorithms by the Thrust library run on the GPU.**
 </br></br></br>

 ## ⚖️⏱️ Compare runtime Results :